domino14/macondo/cgp/README.md

 ### tmr (timer)

 Timers can be specified with slashes between players.
-They must be specified as milliseconds remaining on each player's clock.
+They must be specified as integer milliseconds remaining on each player's clock.

 e.g.